freenas/freenas-docs/userguide/tasks.rst

 The rsync task can now be created on *PUSH*.
-To configure rsync SSH mode using the systems in our previous example, the configuration is as follows:
+To configure rsync SSH mode using the systems in the previous example, use this configuration:

 * the :guilabel:`Path` points to :file:`/mnt/local/images`, the
   directory to be copied